 Trinidad de Cuba

-Outside of Havana and Cuba's famous beach resorts, Trinidad is Cuba’s most popular destination for travellers.
+Outside of Havana and Cuba's famous beach resorts, Trinidad is Cuba’s most popular destination for travelers.
 This popularity arises from its location - wedged between beach coastline and scenic mountains, and the fact that the city itself is still greatly preserved from its centuries old beginning.
 Trinidad is a city with Latin-Caribbean flair but has that natural subdued feel that almost feels like a small village that is perfect to get lost with your camera.
 In the midst of the streets are colourful rooftops, century old mansions and locals harmlessly chatting away to each other on doorsteps.
-You might hear a busker playing the banjo or the sound of a tricycles bell but generally the soothing atmosphere here is the reason why many travellers prefer Trinidad.
-Due to this, Trinidad is year on year the most visited destination in Central Cuba; travellers don’t pass through here, they extend for longer.
+You might hear a busker playing a tres or the sound of a tricycle's bell but generally the soothing atmosphere here is the reason why many travelers prefer Trinidad.
+Due to this, Trinidad is year on year the most visited destination in Central Cuba; travelers don’t pass through here, they extend for longer.

 Trinidad is undoubtedly the richest when it comes to the colonial architecture and old-fashioned appeal.
 What is more inspiring is that you’ll regularly see locals playing dominos by the curbs of the cobbled streets, oblivious to who comes and takes a peek.
 Trinidad has a slow pace but easy to go along with.
 Plaza Mayor is at the centre of the colonial section of Trinidad and is mainly for tourists rather than locals.
 This place boasts balconies, mansion houses, small gardens, art galleries and museums.